monk-io/docs/docs/guides/k8s-migrate.md

 ...
 ```

-We can see unfortunately there's no environment variables that we could overwrite, but we can check what's in startup script.
-We can check it by simply trying to start container with a command to check the contents of the startup script or just by going to the github repository, and opening corresponding file.
+Unfortunately, in this case, there's no environment variables that we could overwrite.
+Let's see what's in the startup script.
+We can check it by trying to start container with a command to check the contents of the startup script or by going to the GitHub repository and opening the corresponding file.

 1. Check the file [here](https://github.com/mreferre/yelb/blob/master/yelb-ui/startup.sh).
 2. Run `docker run 959bb4605293 cat /startup.sh` command.

-We can see that we need to update `proxy_pass http://yelb-appserver:4567/api;` with the real name of docker container running our `yelb-appserver`.
+We need to update `proxy_pass http://yelb-appserver:4567/api;` with the real name of docker container running our `yelb-appserver`.

-We will utilise three of the Monk features here:
+We will utilise three the Monk features here:

-1. `bash` [option](/monkscript/yaml/runnables/#container) that will overwrite our docker Cmd.
+1. `bash` [option](/monkscript/yaml/runnables/#container) that will overwrite our docker command.
-2. `get-hostname` [function](/monkscript/operators/network/.#get-hostname-get-container-ip), due to the nature of Monk sometimes name of the container will change.
+2. `get-hostname` [function](/monkscript/operators/network/.#get-hostname-get-container-ip), as Monk sometimes changes the name of the container.
 3. `variables` [section](/monkscript/yaml/runnables/#variables) of the YAML definition.

-Lets combine all of the information into our YAML file:
+Lets combine all the information into our YAML file:

 ```bash
 namespace: /yelb